Practice Policies

 Change of Details

-It is important that you tell the person treating you if any of your details such as your name or address have changed or if any of your details such as date of birth is incorrect in order for this to be amended.
-You have a responsibility to inform us of any changes so our records are accurate and up to date for you.
+It is important that you tell the person treating you if any of your details such as your name or address have changed or if any of your details are incorrect in order for this to be amended.
+Please inform us of any changes so our records for you are accurate and up to date.

 Infection Control Statement